SmartTokenLabs/attestation/data-model/README.md

 4. The DER encoding is then base64 encoded, with the following exceptions:
 * The content of `dataObject` is decoded back into its human readable ASCII representation.
 It is furthermore moved to the beginning of the encoding (i.e. before the base64 encoding starts) and appended an exclamation point, !.
-* If the `signatureAlgorithm` has OID 1.2.840.10045.4.3.2 then the data in the `Common Name` field within the `Name` structure of the `issuer` field is decoded back into ASCII (which implicitly is actually a hex encoding, and thus human readable).
+* If the `signatureAlgorithm` has OID 1.2.840.10045.4.3.2 then the data in the `CommonName` field within the `Name` structure of the `issuer` field is decoded back into ASCII (which implicitly is actually a hex encoding, and thus human readable).
 It is  appended an exclamation point, !, and then moved to be right after the exclamation point ending the `dataObject` encoding.
 Thus the format of the encoding is now:
 `<dataObject>!0x<fingerprint>!<base64 of DER encoding>`

 5. URL sensitive characters of the ASCII representation are escaped using the URL percent encoding approach as specified in RFC 3986 section 2.1.